 Vitamin B1, or thiamine present in split peas convert carbohydrates into energy that can be utilised in your body.
 It also has significant effects on the brain, improves your sharpness of thought and can even balance your mood.
 It can also have a considerable effect on the digestive system as it creates acid in the stomach to ensure proper digestion of food.

-There are also a number of trace minerals contained in split peas, all of which have a beneficial effect on various parts of the body.
-Manganese is good for bone, cartilage formation and strength, whilst Copper, which is stored mainly in the muscles and bones is determinate in the prevention of osteoarthritis and osteoporosis.
+There are also several trace minerals contained in split peas.
+All of which have a beneficial effect on various parts of the body.
+Manganese is good for bone, cartilage formation and strength.
+Whilst, Copper (which is stored mainly in the muscles and bones) is crucial in the prevention of osteoarthritis and osteoporosis.
 It is also beneficial in the prevention of anaemia, and wound-healing.